ashwath-ramesh/programming-with-64-bit-arm-assembly-language/README.md

 - [MOV](mov) - Moves/copies a value into a register
 - [MOVN](movn) - Moves the bitwise NOT of an immediate value into a register
 - [MOVZ](movz) - Moves a 16-bit value into a register while keeping other bits
-- [MOVK](movk) - Moves a 16-bit value into a register while keeping other bits
-- **Bit Shifting using MOV** - Shifts bits left or right
+- [Bit Shifting using MOV](bit-shift-using-mov) - Shifts bits left or right
   - **LSL** - Logical Shift Left, shifts bits left (multiplication by powers of 2)
   - **LSR** - Logical Shift Right, shifts bits right with 0s in vacated positions
   - **ASR** - Arithmetic Shift Right, shifts bits right but preserves sign bit
   - **ROR** - Rotate Right, shifts bits right with wrap-around
+- [MOVK](movk) - Moves a 16-bit value into a register while keeping other bits
 - Load data `.data`